Qu4k3/disboard-docs/docs/README.md

 ### About

-Documentation that covers everything related to the disboard project
+Documentation that covers everything related to the Disboard.team project.

 ### Color code